alexwlchan/alexwlchan.net/src/_drafts/scheduled-screenshots.md

 This installs Playwright, then opens my website in Chromium and takes a screenshot of the page.
 The `--full-page` flag ensures you get the entire scrollable page, as if you had a tall screen and could fit the whole page in view without scrolling.

-Next I wanted to create screenshots on a regular schedule, and save them somewhere.
+Once I knew how to take a screenshot once, I wanted to do it on a regular schedule, and save those images somewhere.
-There are lots of ways to do this; I decided to use [GitHub Actions] because it's what I'm familiar with.
+There are lots of ways to run code on a schedule; I decided to use [GitHub Actions] because it's what I'm familiar with.
-It will also send me emails if something stops working, which I find useful as a monitoring tool.

-The implementation is entirely contained in a single GitHub Actions workflow.
+My code for taking scheduled screenshots is entirely contained in a single GitHub Actions workflow.
 It's in a file called [`.github/workflows/take_screenshots.yml`](https://github.com/alexwlchan/scheduled-screenshots/blob/a5c836cfcc6a3729fe53db97b34d116949fba377/.github/workflows/take_screenshots.yml), and it's only 76 lines:

 ```yaml